Bell Travel Grants

 Award Details

 The Forest History Society awards several Bell Travel Grants each year to researchers who use FHS resources to support their work.
 Decisions are made on a case-by-case basis, with awards going to persons whose research topics are well covered in the FHS library and archives.
 Preference is given to young scholars per the wishes of the Bell family.
+Grants are approved by committee and awarded on a first-come first-served basis throughout the year.

 To apply for a Bell Travel Grant, submit an application (PDF) and resume to: